Sports Team Parent Planning Guide

 What about chronic lateness?
 Put timing expectations in writing once.
 When it’s part of the sign up, it feels less personal and more like a team standard.

-Step 4: Build Recurring Schedules to Save Your Time
+Step 4: Build Recurring Schedules and Sign Ups to Save Time

 Spring sports are repetitive.
 Use that.